rlem0n/Dream-Frame-Guilded/README.md

 ### Work in Progress
-Dream Frame for Guilded is currently in alpha stages, so there are tons of missing stuff.
+Dream Frame for Guilded is currently in beta stages.

 # Installation
 ## Web Version